u17079544/Merlot-Facial-Recognition/README.md

 # Merlot Facial Recognition
 A facial recognition system used in the authentication process.

+Recognizes faces with an 85% match and above.

 ## Usage
 Send a JSON object of the form to port 3000: